tdody/tdody.github.io/assets/img/2020-02-02-Titanic/Titanic-Copy2.md

 <a id="Section_24"></a>
 ### 2.4 Data Inspection

-The data is divided into two separate datasets:
+The data is divived into two separate datasets:
 - a training set containing a set of features and out target variable (whether or not a passenger survived)
 - a test set containing only the set of features